madelinemarshall/madelinemarshall.github.io/publications.md

 ref: publications
 order: 1
 ---
+**Marshall, M. A.**, Mutch, S. J., Qin, Y., Poole, G. B., and Wyithe, J. S. B.: 2019, *"Dark-ages reionization and galaxy formation simulation - XVIII.
+The high-redshift evolution of black holes and their host galaxies."*  [arXiv:1910.08124](https://arxiv.org/abs/1910.08124)
+> <span style="font-size:0.7em;"> Correlations between black holes and their host galaxies provide insight into what drives black hole-host co-evolution.
+We use the Meraxes semi-analytic model to investigate the growth of black holes and their host galaxies from high redshift to the present day.
+Our modelling finds no significant evolution in the black hole-bulge and black hole-total stellar mass relations out to a redshift of 8.
+The black hole-total stellar mass relation has similar but slightly larger scatter than the black hole-bulge relation, with the scatter in both decreasing with increasing redshift.
+In our modelling the growth of galaxies, bulges and black holes are all tightly related, even at the highest redshifts.
+We find that black hole growth is dominated by instability-driven or secular quasar-mode growth and not by merger-driven growth at all redshifts.
+Our model also predicts that disc-dominated galaxies lie on the black hole-total stellar mass relation, but lie offset from the black hole-bulge mass relation, in agreement with recent observations and hydrodynamical simulations.  </span>

 **Marshall, M. A.**, Mutch, S. J., Qin, Y., Poole, G. B., and Wyithe, J. S. B.: 2019, *"Dark-ages Reionization and Galaxy Formation Simulation – XVII.
 Sizes, angular momenta and morphologies of high redshift galaxies."*  MNRAS 488, 1941.
 [10.1093/mnras/stz1810](https://doi.org/10.1093/mnras/stz1810), [arXiv:1904.01619](https://arxiv.org/abs/1904.01619)